-From classrooms to concert halls, from the streets to retirement homes, the Oregon Symphony strives to create a stronger and more vibrant community through music.
+From classrooms to concert halls, from correctional facilities to retirement homes, the Oregon Symphony strives to create a stronger and more vibrant community through music.

 Together with these partner organizations, we use music’s transformative power to inspire our youth, foster life-long learning, and bring healing and joyous music to all parts of our community.

 This multi-year partnership with David Douglas School District and 45th Parallel provides comprehensive musical training to students and educators, including staff development, arts-integrated learning, and in-school performances by Oregon Symphony musicians.
 The Studio to School Project is made possible by a grant from the Oregon Community Foundation.

 In a nationwide partnership with Carnegie Hall’s Weill Music Institute, we welcome thousands of students in grades 3–5 to the Arlene Schnitzer Concert Hall every year to perform alongside the entire Oregon Symphony orchestra.